It’s Monday and you keep hitting snooze. If it’s not due to a lack of sleep, it’s probably a sign you hate your job.

 Fix What You Can

-There are literally thousands of different reasons you no longer love your job but it doesn’t necessarily mean you need to quit.
+There are literally thousands of different reasons why you might not love your current situation, but it doesn’t necessarily mean you should quit your job.

 However, there are things you cannot fix.
 Don’t expect that your boss will change or to change the organization’s culture.